My purpose

 Purpose is not a grand declaration that a person makes once in life.
 Purpose is a daily practice.
 It shows up in the smallest interactions and the largest commitments.
 It defines how I greet the barista who hands me a cup of coffee, how I speak to the person checking my groceries, how I show up for my colleagues, and how I listen to the people I love.
 Purpose is present in every opportunity to create a connection.

 When I look ahead to the end of my life, I hope that my legacy will be clear.
-I hope that people will say that I helped create a world where belonging was possible for everyone.
-Not belonging in a passive sense, though rather belonging as an active experience that shapes the quality of a person’s life.
+I hope people say I helped create a world where belonging was possible for everyone.
+Not belonging in a passive sense.
+Rather, belonging is an active, lived experience that shapes the quality of a person's life.
 Belonging creates confidence, healing, and courage.
 Belonging allows people to thrive.

 The power of intentionality and clarity

 Intentionality guides the way I move through the world.
 It requires presence, care, and attention.
-The Oxford Dictionary describes intentionality as being deliberate or purposeful.
-I see intentionality as the art of choosing actions that align with one’s values, identity, and commitments.
-Being intentional requires preparation.
-It requires listening with depth.
-It requires understanding the humanity of the person in front of me.
-A person cannot show up with intention if they have not invested time and energy into learning who others are.
+Being intentional is the art of choosing actions that align with one's values, identity, and commitments.
+It requires preparation, deep listening, and a genuine investment in understanding the humanity of the person in front of you.
+A person cannot show up with intention if they have not done the interior work to know who they are and who they are serving.

 Authenticity cannot exist without psychological safety.
 An environment filled with fear cannot produce connection.
 An environment filled with curiosity, empathy, and respect allows people to express themselves without hesitation.
 My purpose, therefore, requires that I cultivate psychological safety in every space I enter.